Creating Your First MCP Server

 - This helps team members understand the server’s purpose

-- Limited: Only specific documents you select
+- Limited: Only specific agents you select

-guide for detailed recommendations.
+for detailed recommendations.

-Select Documents (Limited Scope Only)
+Select Agents (Limited Scope Only)

-- Select multiple documents
+- Select multiple agents

-- Add or remove documents later
+- Add or remove agents later

 Step 3: Copy Your Server URL